Project initiation request (PIR) process and the project management board (PMB)

 - Provide PM services, both internal and external to the organization;

-- Manage PM profession with common tools, processes, and training;
+- Manage PM profession with common tools, processes, & training;

 - Manage the Project Management Incentive Program to reward performance;

-- Organize and facilitate recognition events to celebrate PM and Team contributions;
+- Organize and facilitate recognition events to celebrate PM & Team contributions;

 - Support a functional project management mentoring program;

 - Develop skilled PMs by providing growth and training opportunities;

 - Assure that project charter are completed and signed prior to project startup;